wp-plugins/ffdirect/readme.txt

 * The same applies to any link to audio (.mp3, .wav, .aac) files.
 * Your posts will appear in friendfeed the moment you publish them.
 * Google Analytics-friendly URL tagging.
+* Pulls number of friendfeed "likes" and comments under your posts.

 == Installation ==